Here’s the outline we follow for newsletter stories.

-When a donor opens your newsletter, you don’t know which story (or stories) they’re going to read.
-So you want to use this formula for every story so – whatever they read – they get the message that their gift made a difference.
+When a donor opens your newsletter you don’t know which story (or stories) they are going to read.
+So you want to use this formula for every story so – whatever they read – they get message that their gift made a difference.

-This approach will feel repetitive to you – since you see every story.
-But most of your donors won’t read every story.
+This approach will feel repetitive to you – who sees every story.
+But vast majority of your donors won’t read every story.

-It will feel repetitive to your staff and core stakeholders (like your board) because they’re far more likely than most donors to open every newsletter and read every story.
+It will feel repetitive to your staff and core stakeholders like your board because are far more likely than most donors to open every newsletter and read every story.

 Why is showing donors that they made a meaningful difference so important?

-So that they can trust that giving a gift to your organization makes a real difference
+So that they trust that giving a gift to your organization makes a real difference.

-So that they’re more likely to give you a gift the next time you ask
+So that they are more likely to give you a gift the next time you ask.

-So that they’re more likely to keep giving to you year after year
+So that they are more likely to keep giving to you year after year.

-So that they’re more likely to become a major donor
+So that they are more likely to become a major donor.

-So that they’re more likely to leave you a gift in their will
+So that they are more likely to leave you a gift in their will.